 - A. In July 2014, the Ministry of Communications published a tender for the allocation of 4G frequencies.
 The following may participate in the tender: infrastructure-owning cellular operators, virtual operators, and entities that are not currently cellular operators, all subject to the threshold conditions determined in the tender.
 According to the tender, eight bands in the 1800 MHz spectrum will be allocated, where each band is 5 MHz and the total bandwidth is 38-40 MHz (depending on who wins the tender), and the minimum price for each 1 MHz is NIS 2 million.
 The tender includes a limitation on the bandwidth allocation taking into account the existing inventory of frequencies in the 1800 MHz spectrum for each operator.
 The tender includes provisions concerning requirements for the cover and quality of the network to operate on 4G (LTE), and this within the context of amended cellular licenses, which are more stringent than the current cover and quality requirements.
-Pelephone intends to participate in the tender. - B. In July 2014, Pelephone received a letter from the Ministry of Communications stating that the Ministry had decided to allow all existing cellular operators who wish to perform an immediate technology upgrade of their systems, to begin using frequency bandwidth of 5 MHz in the 1800 MHz spectrum on LTE technology now.
-Given that Pelephone does not have an allocation of frequencies on the 1800 MHz spectrum.
-The Ministry of Communications will allow a temporary allocation of 5 MHz frequency bandwidth to be used for operating the LTE technology, under certain conditions that include submitting an application for such an allocation.
+Pelephone intends to participate in the tender. - B. In July 2014, Pelephone received a letter from the Ministry of Communications whereby until the frequencies tender takes place, the Ministry had decided to allow all existing cellular operators who wish to perform an immediate technology upgrade of their systems, to begin using frequency bandwidth of 5 MHz in the 1800 MHz spectrum on LTE technology now.
+Given that Pelephone does not have an allocation of frequencies on the 1800 MHz spectrum, the Ministry of Communications made a temporary allocation of 5 MHz frequency bandwidth to be used for operating the LTE technology.